arvindcsekar/GW-PTA-PINN/README.md

 The PINN was trained over a normalized time domain τ ∈ [0, 1], corresponding to a physical range from first 0 to + 10 years and then from −Δt to +10 years, where Δt is the light travel delay for a pulsar at a distance of 1 kpc.
 The residual loss was computed using autograd to obtain dω/dτ, scaled appropriately to physical time.
 The network was trained using Adam optimisation with gradient clipping and high residual weighting to enforce physical fidelity.

+## RK4 Ground Truth Comparison

+To validate the PINN outputs, a Runge-Kutta 4th order integrator was implemented for both ω(t) and φ(t).
+The RK4 evolution served as a ground truth reference for the PINN predictions - primarily for the φ-PINN which had none.
+The ω evolution matched analytic 2PN and Newtonian models, confirming the correctness of the PINN training.
+The φ evolution was used to compare against the φ-PINN output, highlighting the misalignment and guiding architectural debugging.

 ### Validation Against Analytic Models

 The ω-PINN was validated against both Newtonian and 2PN analytic models across multiple spin configurations.
 The results demonstrate excellent agreement with analytic predictions, confirming the physical correctness of the learned evolution.